(Effective as of May 2016)

 3. Onward Transfer

 Before making disclosure to a Third Party, we’ll first apply the Notice and Choice principles as described above.
-Unless the disclosure is legally required (such as tax reporting or responding to a judicial subpoena), we also ensure that the Third Party is obliged (by law, contract, or its own Safe Harbor certification) to provide at least the same level of privacy protection as is required by these principles.
+Unless the disclosure is legally required (such as tax reporting or responding to a judicial subpoena), we also ensure that the Third Party is obliged (by law or contract) to provide at least the same level of privacy protection as is required by these principles.
 Where we contract with Third Parties to process Personal Information on our behalf, our policy is to contractually oblige the Third Parties to maintain the confidentiality and security of Personal Information they receive; to act upon it only in accordance with the instructions they receive from us and/or the client company; and to handle the information strictly in accordance with these principles.

 All information you provide to us is stored on our secure servers.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our website or to use Mediaocean applications, you’re responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we’ll do our best to protect your Personal Information, we can’t guarantee the security of your Personal Information transmitted to our website; any transmission is at your own risk.
 Once we have received your information, we’ll use strict procedures and security features to try to prevent unauthorised access.

 Logical access tools have been put in place to ensure that access to Personal Information is appropriately restricted.
 Administrative access to the information is restricted to our authorised personnel.
 Physical and network security measures are in place to restrict access to the computing equipment.
 The security measures that we have in place to protect Personal Information are certified annually.